Co1t0n/governmentwithgithub/Readme.md

 # How to propose github repo changes
 https://design-system.service.gov.uk/community/propose-a-content-change-using-github/
 # The laws of the server (propose to edit them)
-1. #### in accordance to the antigreif act , there are certain situations where killing is not only necessary , but it is needed. these include:**
+1. #### in accordance to the antigreif act , there are certain situations where killing is not only necessary, but it is needed. these include:**
 - someone who is actively greifing
 - someone who is killing randoms
 - killing in self defence is allowed